 Another task, often underestimated by many people, but an important part of a bigger picture, is community management.
 While in many agencies you can encounter community managers, in others a social media marketing manager does all the job.
 It means that not only do they create content, but they also interact with followers and potential clients.
 On top of that, they often need to take very great care of advertising efforts and boost relevant posts.

-There may be some social media manager schools, but to really excel in marketing strategy, they need to be responsible, passionate, creative and highly involved in content creation.
+There may be some social media manager schools, but to really excel in marketing strategy, they need to be responsible, passionate, creative and highly involved in content curation and creation.

 Well, you now have to admit that social media managers can really be swamped with tasks, and without proper organization, they will sink instead of learning how to swim.
 Looking at those tasks can either make you excited or quite doubtful, so let’s talk about money.